 How do I register for a NECCUM course?

-- You must obtain permission from the registrar before registering for a course.
+- You must obtain permission from the Salem State Registrar's Office before registering for a course.

-- NECCUM registration forms and additional information are available in the Student Navigation Center.
+- NECCUM registration forms are and additional information are available in the Student Navigation Center.
+You can download a copy of the form here.

 - You may register for courses through NECCUM for the fall and spring semesters only.